Provident cleared for reduced payouts as it closes doorstep lending

-LONDON, Aug 4 (Reuters) - British subprime lender Provident Financial Group (PFG.L) has been given the green light by the High Court in London to pay partial compensation to customers missold loans by its doorstep lending business as it closes it down.
+LONDON (Reuters) - British subprime lender Provident Financial Group has been given the green light by the High Court in London to pay partial compensation to customers missold loans by its doorstep lending business as it closes it down.

 Provident said on Wednesday it had received a court judgment sanctioning its scheme of arrangement, despite concerns raised by regulator the Financial Conduct Authority (FCA) that it would short-change customers.